 Electronic devices’ batteries drain in that kind of altitude and temperatures, especially if you just flew in from Delhi or Jammu.
 As a result, some laptops and hard drives have crashed in elevation.
 This happens due to the thin atmospheric pressure, and the moving parts get displaced.

 Leaving Leh by flight has just been made easier recently.
 The passengers do not have to identify their baggage before the luggage gets loaded into the aircraft due to security reasons.
 The demand for flights is high and expensive during the peak season, so book your flights well in advance.
 The flights can get cancelled because of weather conditions.
-It is advised to book well in advance and book on the earlier flight to avoid getting stranded if the weather turns for the worse.
+It is advised to book well in advance and on the earlier flight to avoid getting stranded if the weather worsens.
 Hand luggage is allowed on board with the passengers; only laptops and cameras are permitted as hand luggage.